intel/intel-extension-for-tensorflow/docs/install/how_to_build.md

 Do you wish to build Intel® Extension for TensorFlow* with GPU support?
 [Y/n]: n No GPU support will be enabled for Intel® Extension for TensorFlow*.

+Do you want to use Clang to build ITEX host code?
+[Y/n]:
+Clang will be used to compile ITEX host code.

+Please specify the path to clang executable.
+[Default is /usr/lib/llvm-17/bin/clang]:

+You have Clang 17.0.5 installed.

 Only CPU support is available for Intel® Extension for TensorFlow*.
 Preconfigured Bazel build configs.
 You can use any of the below by adding "--config=<>" to your build command.
 See .bazelrc for more details.